Ernest James Lennox Berkeley: Career

 In 1876 he was commissioned into the British Army, becoming first a sub-lieutenant in the 57th Foot and the following year he transferred to the 60th Rifles.
 He resigned from the army in September 1877.

 After leaving the army, he pursued a career in political service, and in 1885 he became the British Vice Consul for East Africa.
 He subsequently passed examinations and in 1891 was appointed Consul for Zanzibar.
 He simultaneously acted as Administrator of the Imperial British East Africa Company's territories between 1891 and 1892.
 He was appointed as the British Commissioner and Consul-General for Uganda between 1895 and 1899.
 He thereafter left East Africa, when he was made Consul-General for Tunis in the French protectorate of Tunisia between 1899 and 1920.
 He was made a Companion of the Bath in 1897 and Knight Commander of the Order of St Michael and St George in 1921.

 Death

 He died on 24 October 1932 aged 75.

+Family

+His fraternal nephew was Sir Lennox Randal Frances Berkeley CBE, composer and associate of Benjamin Britten.